 “Yes.
 You should.
 It is actually very touching.”

 I am ashamed.
+I wore my shame for the rest of the exhibition.
+I am still wearing it.
 I will always be ashamed of laughing at the kidnapped Mexican schoolboys.
-Years from now, at seemingly carefree moments, my mind will stray back to the face matched with mine, and I will remember that I am a terrible person.
+Years from now, at seemingly carefree moments, my mind will stray back to the face matched with mine, and I will remember that I am terrible.

 Later that week, at lunch with an artist friend, I recounted my tale of self-loathing.
 He watched me through his fingers, horrified.